mark-grabowski/blouch/README.md

 the tutorial vignettes available on the package website.
 Blouch is based on an article currently in review:

-- Grabowski, M (in review).
-Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses (BLOUCH).
+- Grabowski, M (in review). *Blouch*: Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses

 ## Instalation Instructions